agravier/crdt-study/README.md

 graph.
 Yet, it is useful as it provides a reference implementation and a performance baseline.

-Note: I call it "immutable" but it is not really immutable, it just does nothing in the way of removing stale operations from its operations log.
+Note: I call it "immutable", but it is not really immutable, it just does nothing in the way of removing stale operations from its operations log.

+### Python last-operation tracking implementation

+This implementation of LWW-element-graph only tracks the last `add` and the last `remove` operation for each vertex or edge.

 ### LSM-Tree based implementation of local process and backend server

 Log-structured merge trees are datastructures that support a high write throughput and are naturally suited to LWW strategies.
+They are particularly suitable when the reads are sporadic and writes are frequent.

 ### SQLite-based implementation of local process and backend server